Business and Economics Board

 Ben Walsh

-Ben Walsh joined AIA Australia as Chief Life Insurance Officer in June 2020.This role was broadened in November 2020 to include responsibility for AIA’s Investment business and in December 2020 to include responsibility for AIA’s Health business.
+In 2020, Ben joined AIA Australia as Chief Life Insurance Officer.
+His role was subsequently broadened to include Chief Investment Officer and Chief Health Insurance Officer accountabilities.

-Ben was appointed to the Faculty of Business & Economics Advisory Board with The University of Melbourne in 2015, the Board of World Bicycle Relief (Australia) in 2019, and the Finance Audit & Risk Committee of AusCycling in 2020.
+Since early 2023, Ben has been focussing on his Board work for Higher Education (he was appointed to the Faculty of Business & Economics Advisory Board with The University of Melbourne in 2015), Charity sector (he was appointed as Chair to the Board of World Bicycle Relief Australia in 2019), and Community Sport (he was appointed to the Finance Audit & Risk Committee of AusCycling in 2020).
 He also served on the Board of the Financial Services Council from 2018-2020.